 I would definitely consider trying even the smallest Commando head on a 5 weight rod.
-You will feel small fish better and it will still cast decent.
+You will feel small fish better and it will still cast decently.

 Don’t expect these lines to cast huge flies or sink tips on single handed rods.
-At least if your a beginner.
+At least if you’re a beginner.

 I’m looking forward to try some lighter sink tips, say, 75 grains tips, 50 to 60 sounds even better for my enjoyment level and 6’ or 7’ long.

 I’ll let you know when I find the perfect sink tip and fly that suits my casting and fishing needs.